 Like, how I feel about the East London scene.
 As I said, I was really honest so I told them that I feel it’s really changed in the past couple of years.
 It seems to be all about people not washing for a couple of weeks.
 I mean, what’s the deal with that?
 Is that what a hipster is to you?

 Are you a hipster?

-I don’t know, I just received an email from my school.
-They said I should come here, I thought I should try it.
+I don’t know.
+I just received an email from my school that said I should come here, so I thought I'd try it.

 Louie Banks, 20, photographer.

-VICE: So, what is it about you that you think we have to see on TV?
+VICE: What is it about you that you think we have to see on TV?

 (left) Jonathan, 25, graphic designer, and (right) Sharlon, 25, photographer.

 VICE: Hey guys, what’s up?

 Jonathan: Well, we got this really vague email calling for creative people living in East London.